Flank/flank-dashboard/metrics/firebase/docs/01_firestore_builds_aggregation_design.md

 With that we do not need to calculate a builds count every time we load the dashboard.
 Instead, we should have that count in a separate collection and can just read that value without additional processing on the client.

-This document lists steps and designs the `Builds Aggregations` feature to introduce in the Metrics Web Application.
+This document lists steps and designs the `Builds Aggregations` feature to introduce in the `Metrics Web Application`.

 ## References